apiedrar/apiedrar/README.md

 The repo you're most likely here for: [`alejandro-portfolio-website`](https://github.com/apiedrar/alejandro-portfolio-website) - production portfolio live at [alejandropiedra.com](https://www.alejandropiedra.com), built in Next.js + TypeScript featuring a compound interest calculator.
 An active branch extends it with a Node.js + Express + MongoDB e-commerce backend I'm using to showcase Spec Driven Development and Payment-flow Engineering.

-Before Software, I spent close to a decade working in professional Audio Engineering, recording for triple-A Video Games, Dubbing and Music Production.
+Before Software, I spent close to a decade working in professional Audio Engineering, managing recording projects for triple-A Video Games, Dubbing and Music Production.
 Same signal-flow instincts, different medium.
 The career switch was intentional, of course.
-Software Engineering rewards rigor at a level the music industry didin't.
+Software Engineering rewards rigor at a level the music industry didn't.

 My interests outside work include (but are not limited to): sport cars and motorbikes, mountains, skydiving, calisthenics, and yoga.
 I also like to build and re-build things with my hands when I'm not at a keyboard.